Assignments and Rubrics

 - Three (3) formal papers of 3-6 pages each;

 - An annotated bibliography assignment that asks students to write on 3-4 sources.

 English 125 also requires a department-wide final exam, administered during exam week.
 This exam is reflective; the prompt will be provided to you before the end of the semester.

 At York, we see ENG 125 as the first course in a two-part composition sequence in which students develop their abilities to write expository essays: thesis-based arguments in which students will draw on sources to support their larger argument.
 We do not, in other words, see this as a course in which students write in an array of genres; rather, we see the course as a place to develop their abilities to formulate their arguments and support them across a series of essays similar in genre.
 While students might use comparison or narrative as a rhetorical technique within an essay, we discourage the framing of essays as “narrative” or “comparison/contrast,” etc.

-The three formal papers should be engage with non-fiction texts; in these papers, students exercise, incrementally and repeatedly, skills of working with source material.
+The three formal papers should engage with non-fiction texts.
+In these papers, students practice working with source material incrementally and repeatedly.
 Papers should make use of in-text citations and include a Works Cited page.

 All formal assignments in ENG 125 should be written under "revision" conditions: drafts should be submitted for feedback on content and organization by peers and instructor.
 Students should then engage in revising and editing their work.
 Do note that this process often requires an extended period of time (at least 1 to 2 weeks) between the initial assignment and handing in of the final copy.

 In ENG 125, students practice finding, evaluating, and summarizing sources and produce an Annotated Bibliography of 3-4 sources.
 They do not, however, use those sources to write a paper.
 This assignment focuses on search and evaluation skills as well as summarizing skills in order to prepare students for the research writing tasks they will need to engage with in ENG 126.